verekia/js-stack-from-scratch/tutorial/02-babel-es6-eslint-flow/README.md

 - Run `yarn add --dev flow-bin babel-preset-flow babel-eslint eslint-plugin-flowtype`.

-`flow-bin` is the binary to run Flow in our `scripts` tasks, `babel-preset-flow` is the preset for Babel to understand Flow annotations, `babel-eslint` is a package to tell ESLint *to rely on Babel's parser* instead of its own, and `eslint-plugin-flowtype` is an ESLint plugin to lint Flow annotations.
+`flow-bin` is the binary to run Flow in our `scripts` tasks, `babel-preset-flow` is the preset for Babel to understand Flow annotations, `babel-eslint` is a package to enable ESLint *to rely on Babel's parser* instead of its own, and `eslint-plugin-flowtype` is an ESLint plugin to lint Flow annotations.
+Phew.

 - Update your `package.json` file with the following configuration for `babel` and `eslintConfig`: